stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (mcardoso3-stat6250): How many observations and variables are needed for a large enough sample size to draw a strong conclusion from the data provided?
 * *Question (aalshehry−stat6250):* Wht is themaximum number of observations per dataset?
 What about variables/columns?
 - Question (lzhao4−stat6250): Do missing values affect the structure of the data set?
--Answer (mcardoso3-stat6250):  Missing values are recorded in the SAS data set, but the structure of the data set isn't affected because every variable and observation must have a value to work.
+- Answer (mcardoso3-stat6250):  Missing values are recorded in the SAS data set, but the structure of the data set isn't affected because every variable and observation must have a value to work.
 - Question (yyan11−stat6250): What are observations and variables?
 - Answer (yyan11−stat6250): Rows in the data set are called observations, and columns are called variables.
 - Question (dlee117−stat6250): In the given data set, what is considered an observation and what is considered a variable?